DSP Abdullahi Haruna, The Command’s Public Relations Officer (PPRO), made the report, on Thursday in Kano.

 While calling on the residents of the state to report cases of molestation and other forms of abuse to the police, Haruna reiterated the commitment of the command to address the menace.

-The spokesman said that: “Keeping quite without reporting rape cases will encourage the perpetrators to further commit the crime.
+The spokesman added that: “Keeping quite without reporting rape cases will encourage the perpetrators to further commit the crime.

 “Our doors are open for advice; in this era of community policing, the Command incorporates community problem-solving approach in handling issues in the state.”